BelmiroMungoi/banking-api/README.md

 License:

-This project is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/).
+This project is licensed under the [Apache-2.0 License](http://www.apache.org/licenses/).